UW-GDA/gda_course_2020/README.md

 If you use content or code in a publication, please cite as:
 > Shean, D. (2020), Geospatial Data Analysis with Python: Course material from the Winter 2020 offering at the University of Washington (CEE498/CEWA599), Zenodo, http://doi.org/10.5281/zenodo.3978778

-If you enjoy this material, or you use some of this material in your course, please show your support by clicking the "Star" button in upper right corner of the repo page.
+If you learn from this material, or you use some of this material in a different course, please show your support by clicking the "Star" button in upper right corner of the repo page.
 Thanks!